CameronD17/thecajuwedding/pages/en/order-of-the-day.md

 # Wedding Breakfast Menu

-*NOTE:* this menu is provisional and subject to change - we will be finalising it soon and asking for menu choices and dietary requirements as part of your RSVP, but as an example of what we will have:

 ## Starters

 - Roasted Red Pepper & Tomato Soup served with Herb Oil & Croutons (Vegan & GF)